 ©2020-2023 D. Reiner - All rights reserved.
 If you'd like to re-use some of this information for your own event, please

-Whova is the event system that helps you access Zoom sessions on the agenda, download handouts, see messages and announcements, visit the virtual exhibits, ask questions about sessions or in general, and (optionally) connect with other attendees.
+Whova is the event system that helps you access Zoom sessions on the agenda, view and download handouts, see messages and announcements, visit the virtual exhibits, ask questions about sessions or in general, and (optionally) connect with other attendees.

-If you've bought your Fiddle Hell Online ticket, here's how to set up a Whova account.
-Using your LAPTOP or DESKTOP computer, ideally with the Chrome browser, go to https://www.fiddlehellonline.org to set up your Whova account and sign in to Fiddle Hell Online once you've registered.
+Using your LAPTOP or DESKTOP computer, ideally with the Chrome browser, go to https://www.fiddlehellonline.org to set up your Whova account and sign in to Fiddle Hell Online.
 At that website, where it says "Don't have an account?" click "Sign up here".
 Sign in with the same exact email address used for your registration as an attendee, and create a new password.
 On a laptop or desktop computer, you don't need to download any software - the Whova system is browser-based.

 For iPads or other mobile devices, DO NOT follow that link!
 First, download the Whova Event & Conference App, then use the App to establish your Whova account, and only then look for the Fiddle Hell Online event in the App.
 Here's how to get apps on an iPad: https://support.apple.com/guide/ipad/get-apps-ipad9b4cea76/ipados